 Optics and Microscopy: In the field of optics, linear magnification plays a vital role in microscopes.
 Microscopes use lenses to magnify small objects, such as cells and microorganisms, allowing scientists and researchers to study them in detail.
 Linear magnification helps reveal the intricate structures and features of these tiny objects.

 Photography and Camera Lenses: Linear magnification is a fundamental concept in photography.
-Camera lenses employ different focal lengths and configurations to achieve desired magnification levels.
+Camera lenses use varying focal lengths and setups to control and achieve specific levels of magnification.
 By adjusting the lens settings, photographers can capture close-up shots or wide-angle views, showcasing the versatility of linear magnification in capturing images.

 Telescopes and Astronomy: Astronomers rely on linear magnification to explore the vastness of the universe.
-Telescopes use lenses and mirrors to gather and focus light from celestial objects, providing a closer view of stars, planets, and galaxies.
+Telescopes utilize a combination of lenses and mirrors to collect and concentrate light from distant celestial bodies, allowing for detailed observation of stars, planets, and galaxies.
 The degree of linear magnification in telescopes determines the level of detail visible to astronomers.

 Medicine and Medical Imaging: Linear magnification plays a crucial role in medical imaging techniques such as X-rays, CT scans, and ultrasounds.
 These techniques employ various lenses and detectors to capture images of the human body's internal structures.
 Linear magnification aids in diagnosing and identifying medical conditions by providing detailed views of organs, bones, and tissues.

-An object is placed at a distance 12 cm from a lens.
+A lens has an object positioned 12 cm away from it.
 The image is formed at a distance of 30 cm.
-If the size of the object is 8 cm, what will be the length of the image?
+Given that the object's height is 8 cm, what will be the height of the resulting image?

 Ans: